 65+ years: 17.73%

-Infant mortality is one of highest in the world:
+Infant mortality is one of the highest in the world:

 What we do

-We send 40 foot HiCube containers, the largest available, packed with tools and equipment to go to DRC.
-In addition we supply goods to other charities sending goods out independently.
+We send 40-foot HiCube containers, the largest available, packed with tools and equipment to go to DRC.
+In addition, we supply goods to other charities sending goods out independently.
 Our main partner is based in Lubumbashi.
-One of the challenges of DRC is the lack of electricty, so manual sewing machines are a key tool required.
+One of the challenges of DRC is the lack of electricity, so manual sewing machines are a key tool required.
 Where there is power, there is a chronic lack of computers and literally hundreds are requested.